Inbibo/shift_docs/docs/integration_resources/resources/usd_tutorials/usd_tutorial_04.md

 >[!NOTE]
 > Before creating the USD workflow, ensure that the USD nodes appear in the Node List widget.
 The catalogs combobox should show `sUSD` and `sUSDTypes` if USD is correctly loaded in Shift.
 If this is not the case, please check again the [Shift_USD installation page](../usd#installation).

 2. First, add a new *UsdStageOpen* node to the board and rename it as *OpenUsdFile*.
 Using the **Inspector** widget, set as the value for the **filepath** input plug a filepath pointing to a `.usd` file.
-For the purpose of this tutorial, the filepath is: `D:/USD_TUTORIALS/04/Sphere.usd`.
+For the purpose of this tutorial, the filepath will be: `D:/USD_TUTORIALS/04/Sphere.usd`.
 The board should look like the following:

 <figure>
     <img src="images/usd_tutorial_04/step_02_t04.png" alt="Added 'OpenUsdFile' node to the board.">